approov/quickstart-tyk-api-gateway-token-check/README.md

 }
 ```

-**NOTE:** We recommend to disable rate limits and quotas for the Approov token check, because when an Approov token check is valid the API request comes from a trusted mobile app.
+**NOTE:** The Tyk security policy for Approov doesn't require rate limiting or quota usage, because the Approov token check guarantees with a very high degree of confidence that incoming requests are from **what** the Tyk API Gateway expects, a genuine and unmodified instance of your mobile app, not one that is under attack or that has been tampered with.
+Bots will not succeed on accessing the API because they are not able to provide an Approov token, and fake tokens will fail the signature check.
 If you still prefer to use rate limiting and quotas then feel free to adjust `rate`, `per`, `quota_max` as you see fit for your use case.

-Finally, reload your Tyk API Gateway and you will see that API requests without a correctly signed and not expired `Approov-Token` header will fail.
+Finally, reload your Tyk API Gateway and confirm that only serves API requests with a correctly signed and not expired `Approov-Token` header.

 Not enough details in the bare bones quickstart?
 No worries, check the [detailed quickstart](docs/APPROOV_TOKEN_QUICKSTART.md) that contain a more comprehensive set of instructions, including how to test the Approov integration.